openebs/zfs-localpv/README.md

 provisioner: zfs.csi.openebs.io
 ```

-The storage class contains the volume parameters like recordsize, compression, dedup and fstype.
+The storage class contains the volume parameters like recordsize(should be power of 2), compression, dedup and fstype.
 You can select what are all
 parameters you want.
 In case, zfs properties paramenters are not provided, the volume will inherit the properties from the ZFS Pool.
 Also currently supported fs types are ext2/3/4, xfs and zfs only.
 The *poolname* is the must argument.
 It should be noted that *poolname*
 can either be the root dataset or a child dataset e.g.